ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.13 =
+* Texts updated.
+* The year in the copyright text is updated.
+* The sidebar items are rearranged.
+* Translation files updated.

 = 4.12 =
 * The plugin is fully tested for compatibility with WordPress version 4.9.
 * CSS code improved.